raycast/extensions/extensions/sips/README.md

 - Rotate, flip, and apply filters to the pages of PDFs
 - Optimize images using JPEG compression, [svgo](https://github.com/svg/svgo), and other strategies
 - Perform realtime image manipulation on images in the clipboard
+- Strip EXIF data from images using [ExifTool](https://exiftool.org)

 ## Commands